RuqayaHusain/browser-based-game-project/README.md

    - Allow only tiles adjacent to the empty space to move.
    - Swap the tile and the empty space on click.

-4. **Win Condition Check:**
+4. **Win & Lose Condition Check:**
-   - After each move, check if the tiles are in the correct order.
+   - After each move, check if the tiles are in the correct order to detect a win.

-5. **Extra Features (optional):**
-   - Add restart button.
-   - Add animations or move counter.
+   - Track the number of moves and if it exceeds **60 moves**, end the game with a losing message.

 ---

-## 🌐 Live Demo

----

 ## 🎮 How to Play

 1. A shuffled 3x3 grid appears when the game loads.
 2. Click a tile next to the empty space to slide it.
 3. Arrange the numbers from **1 to 8**, with the empty space in the bottom-right corner.
+4. You have a **maximum of 60 moves** to solve the puzzle.
+5. The move counter is displayed during the game so you can keep track.
+6. If you exceed 60 moves, the game ends and you lose.
-4. You'll get a message when you win!
+7. You'll get a message when you win or lose!

 ---

 ## ✨ Features

 - ✅ Random shuffling on page load
 - 🖱️ Clickable tiles that slide smoothly
 - ✅ Movement only if the tile is adjacent to the empty space
+- 🔢 Move counter displayed (max 60 moves allowed)
+- 🛑 Losing condition if moves exceed 60
-- 🏁 Win detection and notification
+- 🏁 Win detection
 - 🔄 Restart button
 - 💻 Mobile-responsive design

+---

+## 💡 Future Improvements

+- 🎵 Sound effects
+- 💾 Save best scores using localStorage
+- 🏆 Leaderboard

 ---